Gaia3D/mago-3d-tiler/README.md

 - **Community and Code**: Join our vibrant community on GitHub and contribute to the future of 3D data conversion.​
 - **Freedom to Innovate**: Embrace the flexibility of MPL2.0 licensing(<https://www.mozilla.org/en-US/MPL/2.0/>)​, ensuring your freedom to use, modify, and distribute without hindrance.
+- If you prefer not to share your modified or improved code under the MPL2.0 license, you can opt for a commercial license instead.
+In this case, please contact us at sales@gaia3d.com

 ### Library Dependencies
 - **LWJGL3** (Lightweight Java Game Library 3 Opengl, Assimp): <https://github.com/LWJGL/lwjgl3>